can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 go through it's code several times to understand the details or meaning of it's parameters.

-Common Lisp comes from the time when it was if not mainstream but widespread language with lisp machine legacy and from what I understand this had influence on it's relations with outside world and that really hurts, especially comparing string and io operations with languages like perl that do that this bit particularly well.
+Common Lisp comes from the time when it was if not mainstream but a widespread language with lisp machine legacy and from what I understand this had an influence on it's relations with outside world and that really hurts, especially comparing string and io operations with languages like perl that do that this bit particularly well.

-### Third party libraries
+### Third-party libraries

-That's another very common complain.
-Common lisp libraries are often of fantastic quality feature-wise but it doesn't really help if they have no documentation or a brief one that explains 10% of the functionality.
+That's another very common complaint.
+Common Lisp libraries are often of fantastic quality feature-wise but it doesn't really help if they have no documentation or a brief one that explains 10% of the functionality.
 And you can almost forget about library specific tutorials.
-Getting over this was a rewarding intellectual achievement for me but the price was time, lot's of time.
+Getting over this was a rewarding intellectual achievement for me but the price was time, lots of time.

-Here I'd like to admit that `plump` library had one of the best documentations and even a couple of projects using it in neighbour repos.
+Here I'd like to admit that `plump` library had one of the best documentations and even a couple of projects using it in neighbor repos.
 This bit really helped me in understanding the library and coming up with a proper solution for html conversion.

 ## Final thoughts

-You probably spotted already that I've been mentioning Livejournal everywhere it it can give an impression that there is no way in life for the client to support any other service.
+You probably spotted already that I've been mentioning Livejournal everywhere it can give an impression that there is no way in life for the client to support any other service.
 That's actually not true, but will require a good amount of work of course.
-First step would be to abstract away remote api and the second one will be to make `<post>` and `<post-file>` classes service agnostic.
-It'll be even easier if we do not set the aim to support the same feature set for every single platform and provide a `cl-journal as a platform that can give same experience as it does now for Livejournal with service specific changes.
+The first step would be to abstract away remote api and the second one will be to make `<post>` and `<post-file>` classes service agnostic.
+It'll be even easier if we do not set the aim to support the same feature set for every single platform and provide a `cl-journal as a platform that can give the same experience as it does now for Livejournal with service specific changes.

-In terms of featureset a lot of things can be done better of course.
+In terms of featureset, a lot of things can be done better of course.
-For example I can think of template posts, or client can support failures much nicer, but after using it for more than two years I can say that none of it is something that turns it into something unusable.
+For example, I can think of template posts, or client can support failures much nicer, but after using it for more than two years I can say that none of it is something that turns it into something unusable.

-Was it a correct choice to use common lisp for implementation?
+Was it a correct choice to use Common Lisp for implementation?
 For me, absolutely yes, because a lot of things I implemented would have taken twice as code to get them working and interactive development mad me so performant that I was able to add significant features to the code